Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ( p, d, q ) x ( P, D, Q )<sub>S</sub>

-* No seasonal componentes: (p = 2, d = 0, q = 3 )
+* No seasonal components: (p = 2, d = 0, q = 3 )
 * Seasonal components: ( P = 1, D = 0, Q = 1 )
 * seasonal period: S = 12

  In order to guarantee that the model was optimal.
 We first made sure that the data was stational by the Dickey-Fuller test (*p* < 0.05), we also did a Ljung-Box test, to corroborate the existence of white noise (*p* > 0.05).
-And finally before the forcast for 2022, we did atraining model one for 2021, to make sure that it didn't fail on the reality, and had good results.
+And finally before the forecast for 2022, we did a training model one for 2021, to make sure that it didn't fail on the reality and had good results.

  In the end, it would appear that for the 2022 year the pattern would seem similar to the annual pattern.
-There is going to be a increase number of turtles since begginig of the year, until a possible peak in Summer.
+There is going to be a increase number of turtles since beginning of the year, until a possible peak in Summer.
 After that there is going to be a negative tendency since fall start to the last month of the study (December).

  ---